Alex Trivellato

-Alex Trivellato (born 5 January 1993 in Bolzano) is an Italian professional ice hockey defenceman.
-He is currently playing for Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).
+Alex Trivellato (born 5 January 1993) is an Italian professional ice hockey player who is a defenceman for the Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).

 Playing career

 Trivellato spent the 2015–16 season, with the Schwenninger Wild Wings on loan from Eisbären Berlin of the DEL.
 In producing 9 points in 50 games with Schwenninger, he was signed to a one-year permanent deal to remain with the Wild Wings on 18 February 2016.

 During his fourth year with the Krefeld Pinguine in the pandemic delayed 2020–21 season, Trivellato made 15 appearances, posting 4 points, before leaving the club and signing for the remainder of the season with Swedish second tier outfit, Västerås IK of the Allsvenskan, on 14 February 2021.

 On 2 May 2022, Trivellato returned to former German club, Schwenninger Wild Wings of the DEL, agreeing to a one-year contract for the 2022–23 season.